camunda/camunda-docs/docs/guides/react-components/install-c8run.md

 If Camunda 8 Run fails to start, run the [shutdown script](/self-managed/setup/deploy/local/c8run.md/#shut-down-camunda-8-run) to end the current processes, then run the start script again.
 :::

-For more information and local configuration options, see the [Camunda 8 Run distribution guide](/self-managed/setup/deploy/local/c8run.md).
+For more information and local configuration options, see the [Camunda 8 Run installation guide](/self-managed/setup/deploy/local/c8run.md).